Azhar-max/manox/DEPLOYMENT_CHECKLIST.md

 # MANOX Deployment Checklist

-This checklist ensures all necessary steps are completed for deploying the MANOX e-commerce platform to Vercel (frontend) and Render (backend).
+This checklist ensures all necessary steps are completed for deploying the MANOX e-commerce platform to Netlify (frontend) and Render (backend).

 ## Pre-Deployment Checklist